Myasthenia gravis: Immune suppressants

 The steroid prednisone might also be used to achieve a better result, but it can lead to the worsening of symptoms and takes weeks to achieve its maximal effectiveness.
+Research suggests that up to 15% of people with myasthenia gravis do not positively respond to immune suppressants.
 Due to the myriad symptoms that steroid treatments can cause, it is not the preferred method of treatment.
 Other immune suppressing medications may also be used including rituximab or azathioprine.

+Nipocalimab (Imaavy) was approved for medical use in the United States in April 2025.

 Plasmapheresis and IVIG

 If the myasthenia is serious (myasthenic crisis), plasmapheresis can be used to remove the putative antibodies from the circulation.
 Also, intravenous immunoglobulins (IVIGs) can be used to bind the circulating antibodies.
 Both of these treatments have relatively short-lived benefits, typically measured in weeks, and often are associated with high costs, which make them prohibitive; they are generally reserved for when MG requires hospitalization.

 Surgery

 As thymomas are seen in 10% of all people with the MG, they are often given a chest X-ray and CT scan to evaluate their need for surgical removal of their thymus glands and any cancerous tissue that may be present.
 Even if surgery is performed to remove a thymoma, it generally does not lead to the remission of MG.
 Surgery in the case of MG involves the removal of the thymus, although in 2013, no clear benefit was indicated except in the presence of a thymoma.
 A 2016 randomized, controlled trial, however, found some benefits.